Planting a Prairie - Basic Techniques

 Sourcing seeds can feel overwhelming.
 It doesn’t need to be.
 Purchase only from a reputable native seed company who can verify where the seed was grown.
 Never purchase a native seed mix from a big box store.
 It’s usually from an unknown ecoregion and includes non-native seeds.

-Marking for Hand Broadcasting
+Sectioning the Land for Hand Broadcasting

 To mark the sections, we placed a metal T-post at each section corner.
 Marking flags and flagging tape were used to highlight them and make them clearly visible to volunteers.
 To further clarify each section, because some were irregular sized, we spray painted lines radiating from the posts to designate how each section projected from the post.
 While the picture shows a “+” pattern, not every section will be uniform.
 It’s a large blank canvas and easy to misunderstand which T-post to T-post connection completes a section.
 We placed small orange flags around the perimeter to mark the maintenance path.
 No sense throwing seed there!

-Mixing the seed
+Mixing the Seed

 We mix seed with moist sawdust from a mill.
 Other options are kitty litter or sand but we use sawdust because these other options are too heavy when hand sowing and not conducive with clay soil.
 Use sawdust from a milling operation not a woodworker because the milled sawdust is slightly moist.
 Tiny seeds cling to this moist sawdust and are distributed thoroughly.
 Be sure no walnuts or cedars are processed in this sawdust.